LKanugrahan/mobileproject/README.md

 ## About The Project

 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Mama Recipe Mobile project is a web-based application aimed at providing cooking recipes accessible to users through an Mobile interface.
-This application leverages Node.js, Express.js, and the Relational Database Management System (RDBMS) PostgreSQL to manage cooking recipe data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mama Recipe Mobile project is a front-end mobile project that serves as a user-friendly platform for discovering and exploring a wide variety of culinary recipes.
+This application leverages Node.js, React.js, Redux, Axios, Bootstrap and CSS.
 This project is suitable for those seeking culinary inspiration, wishing to share recipes, or simply looking for cooking guidance.</p>

 ## Built With